-Once you’ve selected Update row as your action, click Column and select a column with the Date or Date & time data type.
-Then, click Value, navigate to the plus icon to the right of the text field, and select Current Date or Current Date & time.
+When you click the Value button, click on the plus icon to the right of the field and select Current Date or Current Date & Time from the dropdown.

-Note that these tokens can only be assigned to columns which are using the Date or Date & time data types.
+These tokens can only be assigned to columns which are using the Date or Date & time data types.
 If you have not assigned one of these data types to the column in which your automation is being applied, neither action will be available within the actions dialog.
 For more information about data types, check out our Introduction to Data Types guide.

 With this action, you can copy the row in which the automation occurs to the same or a different worksheet.
 Click Worksheet to select the destination where the row will be copied.